open-telemetry/opentelemetry-go-instrumentation/offsets-tracker/README.md

 ## Versions Discovery

-By default, offsets-tracker finds availble versions by executing `go list -versions <target-name>`.
+By default, offsets-tracker finds available versions by executing `go list -versions <target-name>`.

 Unfortunately, Go standard library versions are not discoverable via `go list`.
-In order to discover Go versions, offsets-tracker can fetch the versions published at `https://go.dev/dl`.
+In order to discover Go versions, the offsets-tracker fetch the versions published at `https://go.dev/dl`.
 Fetching `go.dev` for discovering versions can be enabled by setting`.FindVersionsBy(target.GoDevFileVersionsStrategy)` when registering a new target.

 ## Download Strategy